-Contrary to popular belief, cow does not have 4 stomachs; they have 4 digestive compartments.
+Contrary to popular belief, a cow does not have 4 stomachs; they have 4 digestive compartments.

-The first step is– as usual –enlarge the picture and observe every detail on it.
+The first step is – as usual – to enlarge the picture and observe every detail on it.

 It is OK if you are not able to make this drawing on the first try.
 RE-draw it as many times as necessary.
 I know it is sometimes frustrating but almost every artist feels the same feelings when they are learning.

-If possible, sketch these two body parts in the same or similar size ratio as you see on this picture.
+If possible, sketch these two body parts in the same or similar size ratio as you see in this picture.
 Make the pencil strokes loosely; enlarge the picture to see the details.

-Outline the cow’s head and draw the belly curve, as you see on this sketch.
+Outline the cow’s head and draw the lower curve, as you see on this sketch.

 The shape of the cow slowly develops and every step also becomes easier as you progress.